 1. The body.
 At a minimum, perform Medical Qigong for Liver, Clearing Liver Wind Qigong, Standing and Balance Qigong, Brain Vibration Chanting (these are numbers in Mandarin Chinese in a sequences to stimulate vibration activity in the brain).
 There are videos of each of these in the Parkinson’s Recipe for Recovery®.
 Also, add the Neck Exercises and the Medical Qigong Sound for Kidney Health (there are not videos of these).

 2. The mind. a).
 At a minimum, stop doing research on Parkinson’s remedies and “cures.”
 This will start to reduce being in Adrenaline Mode, and it will send a message to your Parkinson’s that says, “I am committed to the Parkinson’s Recipe for Recovery®.
 I believe in the Recipe and I believe in myself.”
 Commit to the Recipe for 30 days, and during the 30 days, stop looking for something different.
-If you are looking for something different, you are not committed to what you are doing.
+If you are looking for something different, then you are not committed to what you are doing.
 Use your extra time reading a book, watching TV or a movie, talking to friends…getting back into living life; I am certain if a new miracle cure turns up during the 30 days, somebody you know will tell you about it. b).
 Getting rid of fear.
-When fear arose, here is what I did: I gave it away to my Higher Power, and I have provided another way of giving away fear by bailing fear from your boat.
-Additionally, click here for more on fighting fear. c).
+Click here for a refresher on faith over fear. c).
+Stop thinking about your Parkinson’s.
+Instead, think about living your life, truly living your life and doing the things that you can do and want to do.
+You may do things a little slower, and you may not be able to do things as long, but you still can do the things in life you want to do.
+Click here for a refresher on having a “can do” attitude toward your cure instead of a “can’t do” attitude toward your life and your Parkinson’s. d).
 Calming your mind.
 At a minimum, for 5 minutes, one time per day, sit in a quiet spot, close your eyes, and count your breaths from 1 to 10 (out breath first, then in breath, count that as 1 breath) and start over counting 1-10 and start over again, etc.

 1. Objection to doing the Recipe, “I do not want to go on a vegetarian diet.”
 My response, “Don’t.”
 However, during the 30 days, see if you can add a little more fruits, vegetables, greens, and whole grains into your diet, and see if you can reduce a little your fried foods, dairy, and refined-sugar sweets.